Negotiation Idioms

 to the letter

-- exactly, nothing done wrong or left undone, perfectly
+- exactly, nothing done wrong or left undone, precisely

 The union representative followed the contract agreement to the letter.